Please purchase your ticket from the Honesty Box before fishing

 The hard banks and pegs also make it suitable for less able bodied anglers, although the more severely disabled may need help getting to the water's edge.

-A small rectangular pool with a central island running down the spine and 20 well spaced pegs, Willow Pool is popular with pleasure anglers.
+A small rectangular pool with a central island running down the spine and 20 well spaced pegs, Willow Pool is a popular pleasure water.

 Stocks were supplemented early in 2012 with a further 300 comons and mirrors making Willow a predominantly carp water.